+35725368683

 Cyprus citizenship by descent

-Cyprus citizenship by descent can be obtained in one of six ways, which relate to the date of birth, age, i.e. whether the applicant is a minor or an adult, and parentage, i.e. which parent is Cypriot.
-The relevant date concerning births is 16 August 1960, when Cyprus gained independence from the UK.
+Cyprus citizenship by descent can be obtained in one of six ways, depending on the date of birth, age, i.e. whether the applicant is a minor or an adult, and parentage, i.e. which parent is Cypriot.
+The relevant birth date is August 16, 1960, when Cyprus gained independence from the United Kingdom.
 The application form, accompanying documents, and fee vary depending on the case.

 The six ways are the following: